spacedriveapp/spacedrive/CONTRIBUTING.md

 > ```

 #### iOS
- - Install the latest version of [Xcode](https://apps.apple.com/au/app/xcode/id497799835) and Simulator if you wish to emulate on your mac.
+ - Install the latest version of [Xcode](https://apps.apple.com/au/app/xcode/id497799835) and Simulator if you wish to emulate an iOS device on your Mac.
    - When running Xcode for the first time, make sure to select the latest version of iOS.
- - Run `pnpm mobile ios` in the terminal to build & run the app on Simulator.
+ - Run `pnpm mobile ios` in the terminal to build & run the app on the Simulator.
    - To run the app in debug mode with backend (`sd-core`) logging, comment out the following lines before running the above command: https://github.com/spacedriveapp/spacedrive/blob/d180261ca5a93388486742e8f921e895e9ec26a4/apps/mobile/modules/sd-core/ios/build-rust.sh#L51-L54
     You can now get backend (`sd-core`) logs from the Simulator by running the following command: